 Taxi Driver: Travis Bickle (Robert DiNero) is a lonely cab driver working a night shift.
 He’s an insomniac.
 Cruising through the streets of NY City, he’s disgusted by the sleaze he finds.
 It drives him over the edge and so he goes wild as a nutty vigilante.
 41 years later and this timeless film still has the power to unnerve and shock!

 If I made my own list of top 100 films to see before you die, Taxi Driver would rank very highly.
 It’s flawless and for many people, this is Martin Scorsese’s best film.
-I can see why – it’s an electric experience, which packs in dark humour, thought-provoking themes and complex morals.
-On the first watch, it’s easy to miss many of the themes or overlook that it’s really a tough examination of society and the individual.
+I can see why.
+It’s an electric experience with dark humour, thought-provoking themes and complex morals.
+On the first watch, it’s easy to miss many of the themes or overlook that it’s actually a tough examination of society and the individual.
 Do we support the actions of Travis Bickle?
 Are we supposed to feel what he feels?
 I’m not sure there is any one single answer to these questions.

 Travis’ mad descent, in which he buys guns and runs into pimps in the underbelly of the Big Apple, remains filmmaking at its purest.
 DiNero is also at his very best, giving a wired performance that’s totally believable.
 His voiceover helps to make Travis an even more credible character, even relatable.
-We see the world through his eyes and the film doesn’t ask us to approve of his warped views, but rather try and understand why he is the way he is.
+We see things through his eyes and the film doesn’t ask us to approve of his warped views, but rather try and understand why his behaviour.
 As the audience, we step into his mindset and it’s both challenging and rewarding.

 Taxi Driver tells a shattering story in which the grey area of vengeance and justice comes to your attention in brute force.
 Essential viewing.